sachinraja/ts-lib-starter/README.md

 ```

 Note that there is a workflow in `.github/workflows/test.yml` that will run on each commit if you push it to GitHub.

+## Publishing

+Run `pnpm publish` to publish the package.
+Make sure the version is what you want to publish before publishing.
+Building the package (in a `prepublishOnly` script) and setting the relevant `package.json` attributes are already done.
+Note that [`sideEffects`](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) is set to `false`, so bundlers like Webpack can tree shake the package:

+> A "side effect" is defined as code that performs a special behavior when imported, other than exposing one or more exports.
+An example of this are polyfills, which affect the global scope and usually do not provide an export.